 NORMAN I. GODFREY.

-0
+NORMAN

-NORMAN With quiet dignity he strode forth.
-Too early in the morn Work and dreams unfinished.
+Yet me thinks in his With quiet dignity he strode forth.
+Too early in the morn Soul is visited.
+His Work and dreams unfinished.
 Yet in the span Mind and spirit are indelible.
+True to the best Traditions of his people.
 Deep seated faith and Israel Bernstein Humanity flowed forth from him.

 LOUIS M. ALTMAN.